 About Shelley

-Shelley Graff, a feminist singer, songwriter, guitarist, has been sharing her songs with audiences during the past fifteen years.
-Her folksy, personable approach to performing and facilitating Singing In Sacred Circle workshops, draws her audiences down a path of political inquiry, peace, healing, and transformation.
+Shelley Graff, a feminist singer, songwriter, guitarist, and Singing In Sacred Circle facilitator, has been sharing her songs with audiences during the past twenty-one years.
+Her folksy, personable approach to performing and facilitating Singing In Sacred Circle workshops, draw her audiences down a path of political inquiry, peace, healing, and transformation.
 Whether she is sharing her music at political events, women’s conferences, coffeehouses, or music festivals, Shelley charms her way into her listeners’ hearts!

 About Shelley